 AFMA fisheries officers regularly inspect fishing boats and fish receivers.
 They often visit fishing ports and board boats at sea to try to ensure the rules of fishing are being followed.

-For more information on AFMA’s compliance program, please see the compliance webpage.
+For more information on AFMA’s compliance program, please see the Domestic Compliance webpage.